NuKeMtje/ESPHomeDSMRVictron/README.md

 The disadvantage of using this method is that when your MQTT-broker goes down the Victron ESS will no longer work as desired.

 I'll maybe add other configs later to add PV inverter data to a GX device via MQTT and Home Assistant.

+If you are not using the Home Assistant part (only MQTT), you must remove the api: line from your ESPHome configuration, otherwise the ESP will reboot every 15 minutes because no client connected to the native API.